cloudfoundry-attic/vblob/README.md

 - see [doc](doc) directory

 ## Dependencies
+The following 3rd party npm modules have been included in the node_modules subdirectory

-- Express, web framework
+- express: web framework
-- Winston, logging module
+- winston: logging module

-## Submodules
-- sax-js: xml parser
+- sax: xml parser
+- vows: test framework

 ## Installing node.js
 The blob service depends on [node.js](http://nodejs.org/).
 We are working with the v0.4 branch and v0.4.12 tag.